 A month later my washer broke.
 After washing one load it decided to quit on the second load.
 It pumped water in but the drum just didn’t move no matter what.
 I had to haul my clothes soaked with detergent to a coin laundry place to finish them.

 I found a repair technician on Yelp.
-He came and did some tests with a multimeter.
+He did some tests with a multimeter.
 “A bad timer.” he said.
 It would cost $250 for part and labor.
 Considering that I would have to spend upward to $1,000 to buy a new washer that doesn’t match with my dryer, I thought it would be worth $250 to do the repair.

 He called me the next day saying he had found the part but it would be $100 more, for a total of $350.
 Not confident that it would really fix it this time, I decided to stop engaging with this technician and just pay him for the service call.
 That was $60.

 I still had a broken washer.
 Having watched him open up the washer, I decided to take it to my own hands.
 I practiced skills I learned from the days I assembled my desktop PC, which primarily involved using of a Phillips screwdriver.
-I opened the washer up, found the motor control board, and pulled it out.
+I opened the washer up, found the motor control board, and I pulled it out.
 I saw there was a fuse on the board.
 I tested it.
 It was blown.

 I bought 5 pieces of the fuse of the same rating (250V 12A slow-blow ceramic) for $4 on eBay.
 I put a good one in but the washer still didn’t work.
 I also found out that the good fuse I put in was immediately blown.
 Something must have shorted on the board causing the fuse to blow.